My title

 Ocean Sailing Expeditions is not in liquidation

 Ocean Sailing Expeditions is operated by Ocean Sailing Expeditions Group Pty Limited.
 Ocean Sailing Expeditions (OSE) is Oceania’s favourite sailing adventure company and has been operating since 2020.
-We have taken more than 1,500 customers safely across 1.7m + nautical miles of ocean between them.
-Ocean Sailing Expeditions is not in liquidation and never has been.

-Due to changes in the business and market in the first 6 months of 2025, Ocean Sailing Expeditions set out to restructure its business, to ensure it could evolve and grow profitably, through the economic challenges it was facing.
+Due to changes in the business and market in the first few months of 2025, Ocean Sailing Expeditions set out to restructure its business, to ensure it could evolve and grow profitably, through the economic challenges it was facing.
 Despite rumours of our demise for the past 5 years now, we have continued to evolve, reinvent and grow, and we are definitely not in liquidation.

-For 5 straight years our sales have grown, despite COVID19 lock-downs, adverse weather, economic downturns and vessel challenges.
+For 5 straight years, our sales have grown; despite COVID19 lock-downs, adverse weather, economic downturns and vessel challenges.
 In the last 12 months we have faced our toughest set of challenges ever, but they have caused us to double down, think differently and take the bold and innovative steps, to reset the foundation required for profitable and sustainable growth.

 The challenges we have faced in 2024/25;